rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 The "lang" function SHOULD NOT be used.
 This function does not apply to YANG because there is no "lang" attribute set with the document.
-The YANG compiler SHOULD return 'false' for this function.
+The YANG compiler SHOULD return "false" for this function.

 The "local-name", "namespace-uri", "name", "string", and "number" functions SHOULD NOT be used if the argument is a node-set.
 If so,